kyle9021/pcee_python_dockerfile_pcs_inspect/README.md

 Assumptions:

-* you have docker installed
+* you have docker installed ([How to install docker on Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04))
-* you have git installed
+* you have git installed (`sudo apt-get install git`)
 * you're working with a debian distribution of Linux
 * you will add the .env file to your .gitignore file
 * you understand how to harden this process if using for a production environment, some ideas: